cgrinaldi/learn-sublime/README.md

 Hopefully this project will give you just that, a way to practice using ST3 shortcuts that will make you wicked fast while coding!

 ## Format
 The format of this project is to use different git branches for different lessons.
-This way, it will be easy for anyone to add their own lessons to allow everyone else to practice.
+This way, it will be easy for anyone to add their own lessons.

 Please feel free to fork this repo and create your own lessons (or edit already existing ones).
-If you do decide to add your own lesson, please follow these steps to ensure each lesson is kept cleans from the ones before it:
+If you do decide to add your own lesson, please follow these steps to ensure each lesson's history is independent of all other lessons:

+0. Fork the project
-1. Create an emtpy branch: `git checkout --orphan LESSON-NAME`
+1. Create an empty branch: `git checkout --orphan LESSON-NAME`
 2. Delete all files in the working directory: `git rm -rf .`
+3. Create your lesson
+4. Submit a Pull Request

-I think together we will be able to make a collection of lessons that will help everyone get better at ST3.
+I think together we will be able to make a collection of lessons that will help us get better at ST3.

 ## Next Steps
 I've started creating a few lessons that will hopefully help you practice some ST3 shortcuts.
 To see which ones are available, type `git branch -r` in your local repo to see which ones are available on Github.